Advertiser Disclosure

 Final Thoughts

-You are now able to use your American Airlines miles to pay for drinks and snacks on board, but it’s not a good use of your miles.
+You can now able use your American Airlines miles to pay for drinks and snacks on AA and American Eagle flights, but it’s not a good use of your miles.
 You can get 40% more value by redeeming them for actual flights.

-The exception may be if you are an infrequent flyer on American, and have some miles in your account that may be close to expiration or would not be used otherwise.
-In that case, the 1 cent value of those miles is obviously preferable to receiving no value from them if they are never redeemed or expire.
+The exception may be if you are an infrequent flyer on American and have a small balance miles in your account — miles that may be close to expiration or that you likely won’t use because of the small balance.
+In that case, the 1 cent value of those miles is obviously preferable to receiving no value from them if they are never redeemed.

 Alberto Riva's image